davekacz/NBA_Salary_Prediction/README.md

 ### To Do
 Deal with categorical variables.

 How to handle 2020 covid season, numbers are low.
 Drop season?
-Change all values to per game?
+Change all values across dataset to per game?

 How to handle current partial season data.